 “Jan and I are signed up for a creative writing course at the Walled Garden.
 What about you?
 You could come too.”

 “Oh, I don’t know.
-I … I used to write, when I was a little kid, then … then life got in the way.”
+I … I used to write when I was a little kid, then … then life got in the way.”
 She gave a hollow laugh.
 No point in telling Sarah her life story.
 “I’ll think about it.”

 “Lizzy, you always say that!”

 But she’d done more than think about it.
 Writing had become a part of her life now, a world she could retreat to, away from the mundane, grim reality.
-A year down the line she’d submitted a children’s story to half a dozen publishers, thanks to her tutor’s encouragement, but not really expected a reply.
+A year down the line she’d submitted a children’s story to half a dozen publishers, thanks to her tutor’s encouragement, but not really expecting a reply.

 That was eight months ago.
 She’d given up hope, but now, today, this.
 And Mortimer Frampton, the most prestigious of the lot!
 She took their reply and held it up to the light, as if hoping to see the response through the thick cream envelope.